We are a community of tentmakers.

 In 2015, we went through our first-ever pastoral transition as our founding pastor and his family were commissioned to plant a church in Texas.
 We love them, we miss them, but we’re excited about the future with Bud and Melody as our pastors.

 So, come on a Sunday morning, and you may get a chill, meditative worship set followed by a message from Melody.
 Or the next week, it might be a bunch of energetic tunes with a different worship leader, and Bud or one of the other members of the speaking team might be bringing the message.
 It’s not about putting on a show, and it’s definitely not about trying to be the cool thing in town.
-We’re just a community of folks trying to “Love God.
+We’re simply a community of folks trying to “Love God.
 Love People.
 That’s All.”

 The Vineyard Movement